-One of the most important tools to help stop the COVID-19 pandemic is a safe and effective vaccine.
+Some of the most important tools to help stop the COVID-19 pandemic are safe and effective vaccines.
 Please check this page often for updated information.

-The top three things you should know about the vaccine are:
+The top three things you should know about the COVID-19 vaccines are:

-- There is currently limited supply of the two approved safe and effective vaccines.
-Most of the state is in Phase 1 of the rollout.
-This phase targets groups at high risk for getting COVID-19 or having severe illness from it.
-Phase 2 expands access to more Californians at high risk not included in Phase 1.
-The general public will be able to get vaccinated in Phase 3.
-This is expected to be some time in the summer 2021.
+- There is currently limited supply of the approved safe and effective vaccines.
+As a result, the state is prioritizing those highest at risk for getting COVID-19 or having a severe illness from it.
+The general public will be able to get vaccinated in Phase 3, which begins on April 15.

 - You will need to continue with preventive measures before and after getting vaccinated: